zfields/nes-rob/docs/research.md

 R.O.B.
 Reverse Engineered
 =========================

-Reverse Engineering the Robot Operating Buddy, by Nintendo.
+Reverse Engineering the Nintendo Robot Operating Buddy (#NES-012).

 As you may have observed, it is not possible to use the R.O.B. with a Nintendo Entertainment System connected to a liquid crystal diode (LCD) television.
 The